 Three years into the global pandemic, the “new normal” isn’t yet … normal.
 It can feel like there is uncertainty everywhere you look—from economic outlooks and skilled labor shortages, to continued supply chain challenges.

-But there are also emerging trends that are reshaping the B2B industry for good.
-Some of these trends are consequences of the new normal, while others are simply more streamlined business practices that will help you reinvigorate your marketing strategy.
+But there are also emerging marketing trends that are reshaping the B2B industry for good.
+Some of these marketing trends are consequences of the new normal, while others are simply more streamlined business practices that will help you reinvigorate your marketing strategy.

 For whatever short-term volatility that exists, there’s also the long-term opportunity to reimagine your business, how it’s perceived and how it will generate customers through new revenue streams.